Ecuador & The Galapagos Experience

 Day 3 - Riobamba, Casa Condor

 After an early breakfast we will board our bus and drive through the Andes.
-We will make stops for snacks and bathrooms en route.
-We will enjoy lunch in the town of Riobamba—begin learning about the indigenous communities centered in this city and the city’s crucial role with the arrival of Spanish colonists.
-Following lunch, the group will travel to the center of the Pulinqui community, located at the base of the Chimborazo volcano.
-The community is located at the highest altitude of any community in the country, 3 830 meters above sea level.
+We will make stops for snacks and bathrooms en route to our final destination with our hosts of the Pulinqui community.
+The community is located at the highest altitude of any community in the country, 3 830 meters above sea level, at the base of the Chimborazo Volcano, the highest in the country!
 The lodge is a multi-purpose structure that has dormitories, bathrooms, and hot showers.
 It is here where the group will participate in different events, like local fiestas or daily activities that facilitate sharing cultures and knowledge.

-Days 4 and 5 will be based at a community service project where the goal is to provide a centre for the preservation and promotion of local Pulinqui culture, which includes plant use, customs, history, daily practices and mythology.
+Days 4 will be based at a community service project where the goal is to provide a centre for the preservation and promotion of local Pulinqui culture, which includes plant use, customs, history, daily practices and mythology.
 Activities may include: planting indigenous trees and plants to improve soil quality and prevent erosion; help sheer sheep and alpaca and aid the local clothes production process; participate in cultural and language exchanges with the local community members; and much more.
-In the afternoons we will have a chance to hike up to ‘Black Rock’, with stunning panoramic views of Chimborazo and Riobamba.
-Enjoy a feast and musical gathering.

-In the morning the group will head to the airport and board a flight for the Galapagos Islands.
+Fly to the Galapagos Islands.
 Welcome to Santa Cruz Island, the natural habitat of the Galápagos tortoise.
 As we explore this area, we’ll also come across pintail ducks, egrets, flycatchers, finches, and frigate birds bathing in freshwater lakes.
-Visit the Charles Darwin Research Station.
+The group will explore lava caves featuring incredible volcanic tunnel formations.
+Enjoy dinner this evening and stay in a hotel

 After breakfast, the group will take a fast boat from Santa Cruz to San Cristobal.
 Once the group arrives, you will transfer to the southern part of the Island to reach an organic farm.
 The farm or “hacienda” also has a soccer field, social areas, bathrooms and showers on the property.
 After lunch we will settle into our dorms and spend the afternoon learning from our hosts about the problems that face the Galapagos Islands.
 In the evening there will be workshop with a local biologist or scientist, and an explanation of what effect our efforts will have.